 List of relevant log files¶

-In order to debug and analyse problems with the Host Server configuration, there are several log files that you should consult:
+In order to debug and analyse problems with the Registration Server configuration, there are several log files that you can consult:

 This log file is also used by the

-/etc/td-hosting.conf.
-The log level can be increased by changing the default value
+yvvad).
+The amount of logging information can be defined by changing the value

 debug.
 The default is